 The town is arranged around the Arab-Norman castle.
 Looking at the building, we discover the many changes that have taken place over the centuries following the dominations that have alternated on the island: Arabs, Normans, Swabians and, later, the lords of the city.
 Each has contributed to modifying the castle of Castellammare del Golfo to make it what it is today: a history book of undiminished and timeless charm.

 The building overlooks the gulf, in a position that makes it unforgettable.
 Thanks to a pedestrian passageway, it is possible to walk along its walls.

-Castellammare del Golfo has got a lot of holy sites and churches belonging to every historical era.
-We can start with the small Madonna della Scala, a white building carved into the rock, near the port.
-Near the castle we find the Church of the Rosario, one of the most ancient churches in the city, dating back to 1100.
-Both the churches are rather sober and they are not particularly worthy, because of the pirates’ frequent invasions that raided all jewels and precious stones.
-In the historic centre of Castellammare del Golfo we can visit Palazzo Crociferi, a great seventeenth-century building, built over the former convent of the Crociferi and the former Church of Santissima Maria degli agonizzanti.
+Castellammare del Golfo has a number of sacred places and churches from every era.
+Why not visit the small building dedicated to the Madonna della Scala, near the port: a white construction carved into the rock.
+Near the castle, you will find the Church of the Rosary dating back to 1100, one of the oldest in the town.
+Both churches are rather sober and do not contain any significant valuables, due to the frequent invasions carried out by pirates and looters of all precious things.
+In the historic centre, we stop at Palazzo Crociferi, a large 17th-century complex formed by the former Crociferi’s convent and the Church of Santissima Maria degli agonizzanti.